pzovko/ESP32-DSP-Desktop/README.md

 # ESP-DSP-Desktop
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 The ESP Digital Signal Processing desktop application is an open source project developed mainly for educational purposes.
 Filters can be designed and send to the device using Bluetooth.
-The raw signal and filtered signal can be compared and filtered frequencies can be seen using an FFT.
+The raw signal and filtered signal can be compared and filtered frequencies can be seen using an FFT plot.

 ## Things to improve